attack-monkey/Lean-Functional-Typescript/README.md

 The `handler` is pure as it always returns the same thing - undefined.
 If we were to log `now(handler)`, we would see that the return value is also always `undefined`, and therefore pure.

-The trick is that rather than leak impurity into any currently running function / macro, Pure Macros call an instance of the Handler Macro - passing in the impure result as an input.
+The trick is that rather than leak impurity into any currently running function / macro, Pure Actions call an instance of the Handler Action - passing in the impure result as an input.
 Nothing that is currently running is affected by the operation.

 ### Promises

-Promises already conform to the notion of Pure Macro, and infact by wrapping `Date.now()` in `Promise.resolve` we end up with a very similar result to above...
+Promises already conform to the notion of Pure Action, and infact by wrapping `Date.now()` in `Promise.resolve` we end up with a very similar result to above...

 ```typescript